Your Guide To 13 Deadly Plants That Are Poisonous To Horses

 Ragwort is a slow killer because it slowly damages the liver when eaten.
 In many cases, you don’t know your horse has eaten it until it is too late as the toxic effect builds up over time causing irreversible damage.
 Your horse can become just as ill from eating small amounts over a long period of time to eating a large quantity at once.

 A poisoned horse will lose weight despite eating normally

 They can suffer photosensitisation where areas of skin become inflamed and extremely painful in sunlight, like extreme sunburn.

 The symptoms followed by death can often happen quite quickly and sometimes owners find their horse dead without warning!

 A great way to deal with ragwort is to dig up the weed completely from your field.
 Make sure you pull it up by the roots and burn the plants, so no pollen can spread.
 Alternatively, you can contact DEFRA who are able to advise on other methods of control.

 Be aware that ragwort is an extremely resilient plant and will nearly always grow back and spread to other pastures.
 Early and decisive intervention is key to controlling this plant.

-Foxgloves are, very beautiful wild flower often commonly found in many English country gardens.
+Foxgloves are very beautiful wildflowers often commonly found in many English country gardens.
 Often they grow up to 1 to 1.5 metres in height and produce very distinctive bell-shaped pink flowers.
-Foxglove is most poisonous when the sun is at it’s brightest because production of toxins peaks when the plant is photosynthesizing in the midday sun.
+Foxglove is most poisonous when the sun is at it’s brightest because the production of toxins peaks when the plant is photosynthesizing in the midday sun.

 100g of foxglove could prove fatal.
 Symptoms include diarrhoea, abdominal pain, drowsiness, depression, staggering, fitting, convulsions and heart failure.